When you want to feel better look at your beliefs: they can hold you back or set you free.

 1. It’s ‘good manners’ to keep the peace.

-While we don’t want to cause trouble for no reason, it’s NOT a good idea to never share your opinions, even if they are different from the crowd’s.
+While we don’t want to cause trouble for no reason, it’s NOT good to never share your opinions, even if they differ from the crowd’s.

-When we’re insecure about our views, we tend to either hide them or aggressively share them.
+When we’re insecure about our views we tend to hide them or share them OVERLY aggressively.
 The latter usually happens when we think we need to defend ourselves.

 On the other hand, when you know & trust yourself: